nak/pytest_mproc/docsrc/index.rst

 Introduction
 ============

-Welcome to pytest-mpdist, a plugin for pytest to run distributed testing via multiprocessing.
+Welcome to pytest-mproc, a plugin for pytest to run distributed testing via multiprocessing.
 This manner of distributed testing has several advantages, including more efficient execution over pytest-xdist in many cases.

 xdist works for cases perhaps where there are large number of tests, but the cost of overhead in using rsync and overall implementation prevents realization of test-execution-time gains that one might hope for.

-To begin using pytest mpdist, just install:
+To begin using pytest_mproc, just install:

-% pip install pytest-mpdist
+% pip install pytest-mproc

 Usage